faustvg/faustvg/README.md

 # Hey, I’m Faustino Vazquez! 👋
 Welcome to my GitHub!
-I’m a **Data Science undergrad** hooked on **tech, math, and stats**.
-I love cracking tough problems and building stuff with data.
-Stick around to check out my projects—coding, forecasting, and more!
+I’m a **Data Science undergrad** passionate about tech, finance,maths and statistics.
+What I enjoy most from data science is diving deep into analyzing data and visualizing insights—especially with historical data.
+I’m a big fan of using Machine Learning and Time Series to uncover patterns, fueled by my avid interest in economics, investing, and trading.
+I love tackling complex problems and building data-driven projects—stick around to exploit my work in coding, forecasting,...
+Beyond data, I’m a sports football, american football, and basketball are my favorites.
+I’m often at the gym working out, running, swimming, or enjoying long bike rides.
+When I’m not crunching numbers or doing exercise, you’ll find me reading, especially history book.

 ---